Tello Cell Phone Service Review

 Tello is an inexpensive option for people who want to save on their monthly cell phone bill.
 You’ll get low costs and no hidden fees.

 Tello is great for high school and college students who are getting their own cell service for the first time—or anyone who doesn’t need unlimited data, really.
 It’s also great for anyone who uses their phone for talking and texting and not for trading pictures or browsing the internet.

-- Performance: Tello’s coverage will work for most people since it uses Sprint’s towers, but if you’re switching from Verizon, don’t be surprised if Tello’s service is spotty by comparison.
+- Performance: Tello’s coverage will work for most people since it uses T-Mobile’s towers, but if you’re switching from Verizon, don’t be surprised if Tello’s service is spotty by comparison.

 - Customer service: You get 24/7 support from Tello, and most customer service reviews are decent.

 - Overall: We’d recommend Tello to single users who don’t require much data and want to avoid paying an arm and a leg to talk and text.
 We wouldn’t recommend it for rural folks, but most others will enjoy coverage just about everywhere.